ArtemKasianov/UMKA/README.md

 <stl file R1>/<stl file R2> - input files with with asscociation of barcodes and reads
 <out sam file> - output deduplicated sam file

-To extract deduplicated reads from bam file you can use this scripts:
+To extract deduplicated reads from bam file you can use this scripts.
 - single - end reads
 GetDedupReadsSE.pl <sam file> <stl file> <out sam file>
 <sam file> - input sam file with alignments